winsitoruser/lileins/EINSWAP_CONCEPT.md

 # 🧪 EinSwap - The Genius DEX

 ## Overview
-**EinSwap** is a decentralized exchange (DEX) built specifically for the Little Einstein ($LILEIN) ecosystem.
+**EinSwap** is a decentralized exchange (DEX) built specifically for the Little Einstein ($Einz) ecosystem.
 Inspired by Einstein's genius, it provides smart, efficient, and secure token swapping capabilities.

 ## 🎨 Design Concept